alexmolas/alexmolas.github.io/_posts/2023-04-11-chess-gender-gap.md

 After some googling, I found a lot of explanations about this gap (sociological, biological, theological, etc.), but one of them seemed really interesting.
 It basically said that there's no real gap between genders in chess, it's just a statistical artifact.
 The idea is that the gap between top players can be completely explained just by the imbalance between women and men playing chess.
 There are two sources supporting this theory ([Bilalic et al.](https://cognition.aau.at/download/Publikationen/Bilalic/Bilalic_etal_2009.pdf) and [Chessbase](https://en.chessbase.com/post/what-gender-gap-in-chess)), but both of them only study data of one country (Germany and India respectively), so I wondered if their findings apply to other countries or if it was just an isolated case.
 The Chessbase post follows basically the same ideas as in the paper by Bilalic et al.

 In this blog post, I'll review the paper by Bilalic et al. and apply their methods to more countries.
 I'll also propose other approaches that I believe are better suited for this kind of data.
 All the code and results can be reproduced using this [notebook](https://github.com/alexmolas/alexmolas.github.io/blob/master/notebooks/chess-gender-gap/gender-gap.ipynb).

-# TLDR
-If you don't feel like reading all the post, here you have a short summary of what I've found.

-- Gender gap in chess can be explained almost always as a statistical artifact.
-In more than $90\%$ of the countries, the difference between the top male and the top female players can be explained by chance.
-- One of the papers supporting these ideas made some math approximations that were wrong.
-I suggest using another approach that gives more accurate results.
-- Everything is normal around the middle, but not in the tails.
-And if you want to compare extreme events you need to be accurate in the tails.

 # Methods